ExAct: A Video-Language Benchmark for Expert Action Analysis: Experimental Results

 \subsection{Ablation Studies}

-In Table~\ref{table:ablation}, we conduct ablation studies on three key design choices: (a) number of input frames, (b) impact of LLM size, (c) different prompt strategies.
+In Table~\ref{table:ablation}, we conduct ablation studies on four key design choices: (a) number of input frames, (b) impact of LLM size, (c) different prompt strategies, and (d) spatial video resolution.
 For (a)–(c), we use LLaVA-Video~\cite{zhang2024video}, the strongest-performing open-source baseline.
-Additionally, we ablate the effect of spatial video resolution using Qwen2.5-VL, which supports native-resolution inputs.
+We ablate the effect of spatial video resolution using Qwen2.5-VL, which supports native-resolution inputs.

 \textbf{Number of Input Frames.} Table~\ref{table:ablation-a} shows the effect of varying the number of input frames using a uniform sampling strategy.
 We observe a consistent improvement in performance as the number of frames increases, with the model achieving the highest accuracy at 32 frames.
 This suggests that incorporating more temporal context enhances the model’s ability to understand skilled human actions.
 We also observe that increasing the number of frames beyond 32 does not yield further gains, which may be because most VLMs are not optimized to process longer video sequences effectively.